0xilis/Pastcuts/README.md

 - add force importing (unrecommended, only enable if absolutely needed)
 - optimized some code
 - default spoofed version updated from 15.4 to 16.1
+- On iOS 13, replace iOS 14's Open Shortcut action with opening the shortcut via a URL scheme (shortcuts://open-shortcut?name=)
+- Replace iOS 16's Create Shortcut action with creating the shortcut via a URL scheme (shortcuts://create-shortcut)

 # Things needed to be changed: